TinajeroOC/CPSC-449-Movie-Ratings-Service/README.md

    openssl rand -hex 32
    ```

-   > If `openssl` is not installed on your machine, you can use an online tool to generate a random hex string.
+   > If `openssl` is not installed on your machine, then you can use an online tool to generate a random hex string.

 7. Run the service:
    ```bash